noahjobse/APLC-Assignment1/test/docs/pseudocode.md

 by allowing the  <elements> ::= <elements> "," <elements>.
 In that case, an input like 1,2,3 could be interpreted as either (1, (2, 3)) or ((1, 2), 3).
-Similarly, different interpretations might occur if commas were grouped in different ways or if digits were aplit differently
+Similarly, different interpretations might occur if commas were grouped in different ways or if digits were split differently

 ```
 ## B6: EBNF Form